PrincetonUniversity/SPECFEMPP/docs/cookbooks/example_01.rst

 .. note::

-    Make sure either your are in the build directory of SPECFEM2D kokkos or the build directory is added to your ``PATH``.
+    Make sure either your are in the build directory of SPECFEM++ or the build directory is added to your ``PATH``.

 Note the path of the database file and :ref:`stations_file` generated after successfully running the mesher.